New students must submit proof of COVID-19 vaccination by July 15 in order to register for classes.

-The Board of Trustees’ decision to freeze tuition will benefit incoming and continuing undergraduate students.
+The Board of Trustees’ decision to freeze tuition will benefit incoming and continuing undergraduate and graduate students.
 In conjunction with the freeze, Whittier College is launching a comprehensive fundraising campaign focused on creating new scholarships for students with unmet financial need.

 “Whittier College prides itself on being a national model in providing access to higher education to students from all backgrounds.
 However, access to higher education must go hand in hand with affordability,” said Oubré.
 "Because student debt is an ever-increasing concern, Whittier has decided to take this significant step toward easing the financial burdens that students and their families face in their quest for a college education.”